Home Page

 Applications for these scholarships are made on behalf of the student(s) by the institution at which the student is enrolled.

-Dr Alastair MacKenzie Scholarship
+Dr Alastair Mackenzie Scholarship

 The Trust provides funding of $10,000 per annum to support the Alastair Mackenzie Scholarship at Marcus Oldham College in Victoria.